Carol Sklenicka: In Support of Realism

 As early as the 1970s, William S. Abrahams, the influential long-time editor of the annual O. Henry Award short story collections, sought to come up with the essential commonalities between short story masters as seemingly disparate as Adams and Carver.
 The first O. Henry Awards collection to present stories by both, multiple-winner Adams and first-time winner Carver, came in 1973.
 Later, looking back on the decade for Prize Stories of the Seventies from the O. Henry Awards, Abrahams described "the emotional and psychological climate of the 1970s" within which writers working "at the level of art" managed to thrive.
 However various the styles, Abrahams said, we recognize certain characteristics of the writing, with writers "turning to the privacy of individual experience for their subject."
 These characteristics include "alienation from others, a deep uncertainty in and of the self…, a tormenting awareness of alternatives, a distrust of accepted pieties."
 These were characteristics which applied to both Adams and Carver.

 In an era when the conventions of realism were under assault by more established authors, Carver, as the "major practitioner" and the putative leader of a new group of American realism writers, is credited with creating an intense new brand of realism.
 For a brief but cogent description of Carver's realism, see the discussion on new American fiction in The Norton Anthology of American Literature shorter 5th edition.
 Also see Bill Buford's influential early discussion of Carver's "dirty realism" in the story-focused British literary magazine Granta 8 from 1983.
 John Barth used the term "hyperrealism" for Carver's stories.

 Alice Adams, using a very different style for her powerful, intimate short story narratives, was also an unembarrassed practitioner of realism.
 See the description of her style by John Updike in his introduction to The Best American Short Stories of the Century.
 Given the marked differences in their writing styles, it is notable how often Adams and Carver shared space in the same short story anthologies and how often they were implicitly or explicitly compared.
 See, for example, Angeline Goreau's comparison of the "emotional anesthesia" of Carver's characters to the propensity for "feeling too much" of Adams' characters.
-Also see Keith Abbott, quoted in a review of a new Lucia Berlin short story collection in Goodreads: "With Homesick, Berlin can be judged alongside Raymond Carver, Alice Adams, and Bobbie Anne Mason."